-The Company records revenue net of discounts, which primarily consist of early pay discounts, general percentage allowances and contractual trade promotions.
+The Company records revenue net of discounts, which primarily consist of trade promotions, certain customer allowances and early pay discounts.

 The Company excludes sales taxes collected from revenues.
 Retail-partner based customers are not subject to sales tax.

 The Company's direct-to-consumer ("DTC") loyalty program enables customers to accumulate points based on their spending.
 A portion of revenue is deferred at the time of sale when points are earned and recognized when the loyalty points are redeemed.